Introduction

 • Exclude cells touching the bottom and right boundary lines

-By applying these guidelines, observers minimize counting bias and improve reproducibility.
+By applying these rules, counting bias is minimized and reproducibility improves.

-Let N denote the number of cells counted.
+Let N represent the number of cells counted.

 Formula: